fauu/Kamite/README.md

 1. In the extension's configuration screen, set the field *Url Patterns* to `https://www.deepl.com/*;https://jpdb.io/*`

-1. Below that, enter the following parameters for DeepL:
+1. Below that, enter the following parameters (for DeepL):

     | Field              | Value                     |
     |--------------------|---------------------------|